TheMarex/ba-thesis/text/3_pattern.md

 ### ZMP Preview Control

-This module implements the method described by Kajita et. al. and uses the method outlined by Katayama et. al. to compute the optimal control input $u[k]$.
+This module implements the method described by Kajita et al. and uses the method outlined by Katayama et al. to compute the optimal control input $u[k]$.
 Since it is computational feasible, the preview period consists of the full reference trajectory.
 For an online usage of this method, this could be reduced to a much smaller sample size, e.g. only preview one step ahead.
 Using the system dynamics described by \ref{eq:state-transition-result} the CoM trajectory, velocity and acceleration can be computed.